UNINETTSigma2/documentation/files_storage/nird_lmd.md

 The new NIRD  is redesigned for the evolving needs of Norwegian researchers and has been procured through [the NIRD2020 project](https://www.sigma2.no/procurement-project-nird2020).

 The **NIRD@LMD** architecture is based on IBM Elastic Storage System (ESS3200 & ESS5000 SC models) with storage tiers on tiered storage side and one unified datalake, providing object and file access.
-The total capacity of the system is 33PB (22PB and 11 PB on tiered storage and datalake respectively).
+The total capacity of the system is 33 PB (22 PB on tiered storage and 11 PB on datalake).
 The solution is based on IBM Spectrum Scale – an IBM Systems storage product based on GPFS (General Parallel File System).
 The solution provides a single storage architecture which is partitioned dynamically to provide for storage allocation for SMB, NFS and POSIX based file-services and S3 based object storage.